SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: this query count every employees under each manager, where compare employee's manager id with employee number then arrange identical employee number and name without repetition, then show employee number, name, jop name, and how many employees under this manager.
+##### :pencil2: `This query count every employees under each manager, where compare employee's manager id with employee number then arrange identical employee number and name without repetition, then show employee number, name, jop name, and how many employees under this manager.`

 ###### Code :computer: